-The company claim this is an analgesic skin protectant, which provides temporary relief from pain and itching.
+The company says that this lotion dries weeping blisters and provides temporary relief from pain and itchiness.

-The active ingredients include pramoxine HCL, an external analgesic, and zinc acetate, a skin protectant.
+The active ingredients include pramoxine hydrochloride, to ease pain, and zinc acetate, to protect the skin.

-A poison ivy rash may look different depending on how the person encounters the plant.
-For example, if their body brushes against it, the rash may look like a straight line.
+The appearance of the rash can depend on the nature of the exposure.
+For example, if the body brushes against the plant, the rash may appear in a straight line.

-If someone gets urushiol on their hands, which can transfer from pet fur or gardening tools, they may inadvertently spread it to other parts of the body.
+If someone gets urushiol on their hands, and it then spreads to pet fur or gardening tools, for example, the rash may eventually appear in a range of areas.

-- A rash appears shortly afterward, with possible blisters.
+- a rash that appears shortly afterward, maybe with blisters

-- These blisters break open and leak fluid.
+- the blisters breaking open and leaking fluid

-After the blisters crust over, the rash will disappear in 2–3 weeks.
+After the blisters crust over, the rash fades in 2–3 weeks.

-Its leaves may be red in spring, green in summer, and yellow, orange, or red during fall.
+The leaves may be red in the spring, green in the summer, and yellow, orange, or red during the fall.
 Poison ivy may also have greenish-white flowers and pale yellow or white berries.

 - wearing long-sleeved tops, long pants, boots, and gloves when working outside

 - using a barrier product to help protect the skin from exposure to poisonous plants